Connect with your baby, prepare for birth and feel like you again…

 Physical activity for pregnant women.jpg Physical activity for after childbirth.jpg

-There are many reasons why exercise is a great idea in pregnancy.
+There are many reasons why exercising when you’re pregnant is a great idea.
 It can:

 • Help you sleep better (though we can’t promise to see of those hourly toilet trips).